rahulgopinath/rahulgopinath.github.io/students.md

 If you are in one of the Indian Institutions, looking for summer internship, please note that VRI does not include funding for students without either a PR or citizenship of Australia.
 Unfortunately, this means that I am unable to fund your research at this point.
+Remote supervision is only considered if there is a co-supervisor (faculty/postdoc) at the Indian institution.

 <!-- However, I am happy to work with you if you would
 like to work in areas of common interest, and I will be happy to provide